What Type of BVI Boat Charter Do You Want?

 Reservations are required.
 Operators’ schedules can be reviewed here: Virgin Islands Ferry Schedule.

-Passports are required for every one traveling to the Caribbean.
+Passports are required for everyone traveling to the Caribbean.

 Check your passport expiration dates to ensure your passports are valid until after your trip.